Theo-Chamalis/QRPushToTalk/README.md

 Coding
 ------

-Standard FOSS project procedure applies; fork and submit a PR or just write me a pm!
+Standard FOSS project procedure applies; fork and submit a PR or just email me at theofxam@gmail.com !

 Please use Transifex for translations, not pull requests.